jimhigson/oboe.js/writing/main/6_Conclusion.md

 Javascript allows a whole object to be made immutable, or just certain properties via an immutability decorator and the `defineProperty` method.
 This would probably be an improvement.

+Under Node, accept any Stream.
+Untie from http.
+Would allow reading of files on disc, or from any network protocol.

 [^1]: http://mattgemmell.com/2011/07/25/network-link-conditioner-in-lion/